The different types of intermittent fasting

 A major pro of time-restricted eating approaches is that you can structure your eating / fasting schedule as you please.
 Can’t live without that morning muffin?
 Skip dinner the night before, or just have it earlier.
 Can’t imagine not eating alongside Top Chef reruns at night?
 Skip breakfast.

-This style-it-your-way accessibility is why time-restricted eating approaches are our — and our users’ — intermittent fasting favorites.
+This style-it-your-way accessibility is why time-restricted eating schedules are our — and our users’ — intermittent fasting favorites.
 You get freedom and flexibility without compromising on results or risking your safety.

 While you can, in theory, restrict your eating to any window, there are four standard options.